 I highly recommend that you call each location before planning your RV trip at least 24-48 hours in advance.
-Harvest Hosts does an amazing job of updating their website but as you know things can change quickly.
-We usually ask if there is availability for us to stay overnight?
-Where we should park?
-Who we should check in with when we arrive?
-How late their kitchen is open (if available) What is the best route for arrival?
+Harvest Hosts does an amazing job of updating their website, but as you know, things can change quickly.
+We usually ask if there is availability for us to stay overnight.
+Where should we park?
+Who should we check in with when we arrive?
+How late is their kitchen open (if available)?
+What is the best route for arrival?
 And finally, is there anything else we need to know before arriving?

 While RV Trip Wizard houses campground reviews that are from RVers, I find myself still going back to the first website I discovered to help me plan trips – Campendium.
 It was established by RVers for RVers and is a free resource.

 There are two main reasons I still go back to it:

 - We have equipped our rig with solar and lithium batteries, so when we go out west, I use Campendium to search for FREE camping sites.
 You will find coordinates and explanations about how easy or hard it is to find and/or get into the site based upon those who have done it themselves.
 It gives me comfort to know that someone with my size rig and tow vehicle can get into a site without damaging their rig.

 - Since we need good to excellent cell service to work remotely, I find the reviews helpful here because they really detail the speeds available in certain locations, especially when dry camping since these locations are usually more remote.

 There is no fee to browse their large selection of FREE camping and campgrounds, so why not check them out by clicking here.